-In the past, the philosophic appetite of scientists was satisfied covere with a scientific monism.
-The philosophies were regarded as misguided efforts to attain the knowledge that science alone can bestow.
-Common sense was considered a mere ignorance that the advance of science and the legal enforcement of universal education soon would eliminate.
-In this fashion, the integration of human knowledge was identified with the unification of the sciences, and that unification was obtaified by the simple device of proclaiming that objectivity was extroversion, knowing was taking a look, and the real was a sub#division of the "already out there now".
-It followed that the universe consisted of imaginable elements linked together in space and time by natural laws; because the elements were imaginable, the universe was mechanist; because the laws were neobtained ~ cessary, the mechanism was determinist.
-Mechanics, then, was the one science, and thermodynamics, electromagnetism, chemistry, biology, psychology, economics, politics, and history were just so many provisional, macroscopic views of a microscopic reality.
+In the past the philosophic appetite of scientists WA 9 had deen /satusfied commonly enough with a scientific monism.
+R The philosophies were regarded as mismided efforts to attain the knowledge that science alone can bestow.
+Common sense was considered a mere innorance that the advance of science and the legal enforcement of universal education soon would eliminate.
+In this fashion the integration of human knowledge was identified with the unification of the sciences, and that unification was obtained by the simple device of proclaiming that objectivity was extroversion, knowing was taking a look, and the real was there a sub-division of the "already out there now."
+It followed that the universe consisted of imaginable elements linked together in space and time by natural laws; because the elements were imaginable, the universe was mechanist; because the laws were necessary, the mechanism was determinist.
+Mecahanics, then, was the one science, and thermodynamics, electromagnetism, chemistry, biology, psychology, economics, politics, and history were just so many provisional, macroscopic views of a microscopic reality.
 Finally, to add a note on method, it was unsuspected that there was involved an extra-scientific supposition in the pronouncement on the meaning of objectivity, knowledge, and reality.
 That was far too obvious to be questioned.
-It followed that to doubt mechanist determinism was to doubt the validity of the sciences, and so doubters were summoned to explain which of the methods or conclusions of the sciences they thought to be mistaken.
+It followed that to doubt mechanist determinism was to doubt sevenos, end conductors nero-summenced to show which of the bonolusions of the solences ceremisteren.

+the validity of the sciences, and so doubters were summoned to explain which of the methods or conclusions of the sciences they thought to be mistaken.

-From the incubus of this fallacy, the more recent development of the sciences has been effecting a salutary liberation.
+fallacy.
+From the incubus of this fellecious obtaseness, more rece the development of the sciences has been effecting a salutary liberation.
 Darwin introduced a type of explanation that had its basis not in necessary laws but in probabilities.
-Freud, despite his personal loyalty to mechanist determinism, established the concept of psychogenic disease, Einstein removed the space and time in which the imaginable elements were imagined to reside.
-Quantum mechanics removed from science the relevance of any image of particles, or waves, or continuous process.
-No less than his predecessors. the contemporary scientist can observe and experiment, inquire and understand, form hypotheses and verify them.
-But unlike his predecessors, he has to think of knowledge, not as taking a look, but as experiencing, understanding, and judging; he has to think of objectivity, not as mere extroversion, but as experiential, normative, and tending towards an absolute: he has to think of the real, not as a part of the "already out there now", but as the verifiable.
+Freud, personal despite his mkaboxata/koxat loyalty to mecha ist determinism, established the concept of psychogenic disease.
+Einstein removed the space and time in which the imaginable elements were imagined to reside.
+Quantum mechanics removed that from science the relevance of any image of particles, or waves, or continuous process.
+No less than his predecessors, the contemporary scientist can observe and experiment, inquire and understand, form hypotheses and verify them.
+But unlike his predecessors, he has to think of knowledge, not as taking a look, but as experiencing, understanding, and judging; he has to think of objectivity. not as mere extroversion, but as experiential, normative, and tending towards an absolute; he has to think of the real, not as a part of the "already out there now." but as the verifiable.
 Clearly, the imagined as imagined can be verified only by actual seeing, and so there is no verifiable image of the elements of mechanism.
-Moreover, what science does verify, does not lie in any particular affirmations, which are never more than approximate; what science verifies is to be found in general affirmations, on which ranges of ranges of particular affirmations converge with an accuracy that increases with the precision of measurements and with the elimination of probable errors.
+Moreover, what science does verify, does not lie in any perticular affirmations, which are nover more than approximate; what science verifies is to be found in general affirmations, on which ranges of ranges of particular affirmations converge in a manner that is actoundingly accurate with an accuracy that increases with the precision of measurements and with the elimination of probable errors.